RACE - The Narcissist

 "Race" makes a comeback

 In the early 90's we had the Rodney King episode and by the mid 90's we had OJ Simpson.
 Both of these trials were highly charged with "racial" tension and it was a great opportunity for "the narcissist" to say "look at me."
 The OJ Simpson trial was perfect for The Narcissist.
-OJ Simpson, a "black" NFL hall of famer was married to a "white" woman and accused of her murder.
+OJ Simpson, a "black" NFL hall of famer was married to a "white" woman and was on trial for her murder.
 The trial took the perfect "racial" turn when a former police officer was accused of using the "n" word.
 "Race" won the day.

 We could talk ad nauseum about every single incident that has headlined the news in this country over the last couple of years and one could easily see that "race" is saying "look at me, look at me."
 In the recent Kyle Rittenhouse trial a "white" man killed two other "white" men and "race" grabbed the spotlight and positioned itself as the center of attention.
 The latest iteration of of this self-aggrandizing posturing by "race" is the prevalence of discussions, fights and issues observed over the decades-old idea of Critical Race Theory.
 "Race - the narcissist" is front and center in America.